itIsJim/EatThis/README.md

 This app is a GPT-powered generative AI software that helps the user generate recipes with OpenAI APIs.
 It allows the user to input a single picture of ingredients and returns a recipe with an image illustration.

 ## Requirements
+You must setup your OpenAI to run the program.
 Please refer to OpenAI Configuration or scroll down.

 ## Getting Started